Summary: in this tutorial, you’ll learn about the Tkinter Label

 Tkinter Label

-widget is used to display a text or image on the screen.
-To use a Label
+widget displays a text or image on a window.
+To create a Label

 Code language: Python (python)